 Reaction & Thoughts:

-Controversial Italian filmmaker Pier Paolo Pasolini (Teorema and Salo) is an acquired taste.
-I’ve seen half a dozen of his films and I’ve decided that he is not for me.
+Director Pasolini’s (The Gospel According to St. Matthew and Salo, or the 120 Days of Sodom) sensibilities tend to divide moviegoers.
+I’ve seen half a dozen of his films, and frankly, I’ve decided that he is not for me.
 Pasolini is regarded as one of the key filmmakers of Italian cinema, but I just don’t get him.

-Mamma Roma is only his second movie and it is by far my favorite movie of his.
+Mamma Roma is only Pasolini’s second movie and it is by far my favorite movie of his.
 He had not developed a style at this point in his career, so Pasolini is simply trying to tell a good story.
-On the basis of this film alone, you can see that he is indeed a good storyteller, and part of me wishes he had made more films Mamma Roma.
+On the basis of this film alone, you can see that he is indeed an intelligent and thoughtful storyteller, and part of me wishes he had made more films Mamma Roma.
 Unfortunately (or fortunately, depending on the viewer), Pasolini began experimenting thus losing some of the clarity of his early efforts.

-Magnani is a monument of talent.
+Anna Magnani is a monument of talent.
 The more I see of her the more impressed I am with her range.
 She’s a hurricane of pathos.
 For me, at least, she is the Italian Bette Davis.
 Magnani and Davis liked to work on all cylinders and I find that kind of unrestrained nuclear force hard to resist.
 This is one of Magnani’s best roles — if you are not familiar with her work this is a good starting point.

 Magnani takes an overused movie trope — the-hooker-with-a-heart-of-gold — and turns it into a raw symbol of not only motherhood, but also of Italy itself.
 She’s part Mother Courage, part Mommie Dearest — it’s an extraordinary performance that will stay with you long after the fade out.
+Magnificent, simply magnificent!

 Conclusions & Final Thoughts: